|Rewards Rating:||4.4 / 5|

 Bank of America Customer Service Ratings

-Other Notable Features: No foreign transaction fees, up to $100 statement credit for airline incidentals annually, up to $100 Global Entry/TSA Precheck statement credit, 25%-75% points bonus for preferred customers, trip delay insurance, baggage delay insurance, lost luggage reimbursement, Visa Signature concierge, purchase protection, return protection, extended warranty, car rental insurance, roadside dispatch
+Other Notable Features: No foreign transaction fees, up to $100 statement credit for airline incidentals annually, up to $100 Global Entry/TSA Precheck statement credit every four years, 25%-75% points bonus for preferred customers, trip delay insurance, baggage delay insurance, lost luggage reimbursement, Visa Signature concierge, purchase protection, return protection, extended warranty, car rental insurance, roadside dispatch

 For a card that costs just $95 a year to own, the Bank of America Premium Rewards credit card is unusually generous – especially for the right Bank of America or Merrill account holder.

-The card offers up to a $100 annual statement credit that you can use for airline incidental expenses, an application fee credit for TSA Pre-check or Global Entry and a solid points program that rewards a variety of spenders.
+The card offers up to a $100 annual statement credit that you can use for airline incidental expenses, an application fee credit for TSA Pre-check or Global Entry every four years and a solid points program that rewards a variety of spenders.

 What really sets this card apart, though, is its loyalty bonus: If you have a large amount of savings set aside in a qualifying Bank of America deposit account or Merrill investment account, you can be rewarded with up to an additional 75% redemption bonus on all your earnings – making the Bank of America Premium Rewards credit card exceptionally rewarding.
 In addition, this card offers some of the strongest travel insurance benefits you can get on a rewards card at this price level.

 Unlike some travel rewards cards, you don’t necessarily have to spend a lot of money on travel to earn a fair number of points with the Premium Rewards Card.
-You’ll earn 2 points for every dollar you spend on travel and dining, as well as a flat 1.5 points for every other dollar you spend in other categories.
+You’ll earn 2 points for every dollar you spend on travel and dining, as well as a flat 1.5 points for every dollar you spend in other categories.
 This allows you to earn a bonus on every single purchase, including those that don’t fall into the typical bonus categories.